Joshua Reynolds Biography | Oil Paintings

 Reynolds was unrivaled in child portraiture, a genre that generally distinguishes English painters from their continental colleagues.
 These two refined and enchanting examples Master Hare and Portrait of Miss Bowles with her Dog, illustrate the artist's fantasy, delicate touch, clever use of light, and smiling freshness, a more pleasant contrast to his more composed and studied “official” paintings.
 Colonel George K H Coussmaker Grenadier Guards is a typical example of Reynold's noble style.
 The aristocratic figure of the young Colonel is captured in a pose of studied nonchalance and the figure's noble bearing is accentuated by the line of the tree trunk and the horse's neck.

 Reynolds, the first president of the Royal Academy.

 Reynolds, the first president of the Royal Academy in 1768, a position he held until his death and knighted a year later.
 He considered portraiture to be a genre that was “vulgar and limited”, on which only the hand of a genius could confer dignity.
 He favored full-length, life-size portraits and he sometimes painted his models in the guise of historic or mythological personages.
 Joshua Reynolds also painted large numbers of smaller works.
 In the late 1750s, at the height of the social season, he received five or six sitters a day, each for an hour.
-The clothing of Reynolds' sitters was usually painted either by one of his pupils, his studio assistant Giuseppe Marchi, or the specialist drapery painter Peter Toms.
+While Reynolds painted the face and features, the clothing was painted by the drapery painter Peter Toms, his studio assistant Giuseppe Marchi, and sometimes even one of his students.